AgostinoFerrara/IPSO-MAC/README.md

 extension) to open the enclosed DATI.IPS example file.

 xxxxx.IPS files use a comma separated values format with an
 information header.
-Look at DATI.IPS to built similar files through
+Look at DATI.IPS (to built similar files through
-any text editor or at the enclosed file 'How to import data from
+any text editor) or read the enclosed file 'How to import data from
-excel database'.
+excel'.

 Printer outputs are not anymore working.
 Despite all efforts,
 the original 80's sounds do not work under Mac compiled version,